Requesting repairs after a home inspection: What to request (and what’s reasonable)

 What is an unreasonable request for home repairs?

-While some requests are common and completely justifiable, there are also unreasonable buyer requests after inspection.
+While some requests are common and completely justifiable, some buyer requests after inspection are seen as simply unreasonable.
 Making unreasonable repair requests can hurt your chances as a buyer, particularly if it’s a seller’s market where you’re facing competition from other buyers.
 Some purchase agreements even explicitly include that the seller isn’t responsible for certain minor repairs.
-Here are some repair requests that might not be worth making.

 Cosmetic issues